MatthewLabasan/nlp-project/README.md

 4. Click run.
 Your results for that model and dataset will appear in the terminal.

 # Reflection
-Through this project, I gained experience in using and testing pretrained models and developing an NLP experiement, as well as deepened my understanding in how different model architectures and fine-tuning impact summarization results.
+Through this project, I gained experience in using and testing pre-trained models and developing an NLP experiment, as well as deepened my understanding in how different model architectures and fine-tuning impact summarization results.
 It took a lot of trial and error for me to setup and run the models, which helped me to solidify what I learned in class about tokenization and summarization.
 In the future, I hope to delve deeper into the training aspect of each model, and learn how to fine tune a model for my own purposes.